Package Locations (and Abbreviations)

 Regular users rarely need to know how to install packages by hand, as automatic package managers are available.

-The de facto package manager for Sublime Text is Package Control (opens new window).
+The de facto package manager for Sublime Text is Package Control.

 Packages can be installed in two main ways: